Super Dimension Cavalry Southern Cross: Main characters

 Jeanne Françaix (ジャンヌ・フランセーズ, Jannu Furansēzu) (Michie Tomizawa): At 17 years of age, Jeanne finds herself the leader of the 15th Squad in the Southern Cross' Alpha Tactics Armored Corps (ATAC).
 A native from the planet Liberté, Jeanne has a tendency to follow her heart and act rashly.
 Her superiors consider her to be an embarrassment to the army because they feel that she does not take her duty seriously.
 Her frequent disregard for protocol, orders, and regulations continually lands her in solitary confinement, often placed there by Lt.
 Lana Isavia.
 Fortunately she always manages to be let out when needed.
 Jeanne develops a romantic interest in Seifriet Weiße, but his reaction is one of puzzlement and disdain.
 Most of the series revolves around Jeanne's escapades with the 15th Squad, and her increasingly personal war with the invading Zor.

 In Robotech, her name was changed to Dana Sterling.

 Marie Angel (マリー・アンジェル, Marī Anjeru) (Kumiko Mizukura): Nicknamed the "Cosmo Amazon", Marie represents the model soldier.
 She was once the leader of a biker gang and has also an aptitude for machines.
-Despite her tough exterior, she still feels intensely, and begins a rocky relationship with the womanizer Charles De L'Étoile.
+Despite her tough exterior, she still feels intensely, and begins a rocky relationship with the womanizer Charles Des Étoiles.
 As a capable leader, Marie is often the one to snap Jeanne out of her periodic episodes of shock or indecision, usually with a slap to the face.
 Marie leads her own unit within the Tactics Armored Space Corps (TASC), in which she is also an ace pilot.

 Lana Isavia (ラーナ・イザビア, Rāna Izabia) (Mika Doi): The third central woman of the Southern Cross.
 At 19, Lana is the youngest military police officer on Glorie, and one of the highest-ranking.
 Like Marie, she is quite different from Jeanne, taking her duties very seriously and allowing no compromises regarding protocol and regulations.
 Her rivalry with Jeanne can be viewed as a subtle game of "cat and mouse".
 In the beginning of the series, Lana appears to be colder and less personable than Marie.
 But as the story progresses, it is revealed that she is an even bigger romantic than Jeanne.
 Her military training eventually conflicts with her passionate emotions, and she is forced to choose between her duty to the Southern Cross and her friendship with the 15th Squad.